 While it is possible to engage the autopilot and have both pilots depart the cabin at the same time, this is a situation that is not permitted either by FARs if the aircraft is heavy enough (more than 12,500 pounds/air transport category), or by company policy by the aircraft’s owner/operator.

 While there are small business jets nowadays that just require a single pilot, they are not large enough for the pilot to stand and move about.
 The same is true for general aviation aircraft, where most can be flown from the front left or right seat.
-Pilots of these aircraft remain in their seat from start to finish of the flight.
+Pilots of these aircraft remain in their seats from start to finish of the flight.